 Ph.D., New York University

-Areas of Specialization: film and television history, media industries, digital culture, media and presidential elections, animation
+Areas of Specialization: film and television history, media industries, media and presidential elections, adaptations: page to stage to screen, animation

-Classes: Walt Disney in Film and Culture, Alfred Hitchcock, Film Noir, History of Television, Media and Presidential Elections, Film and Digital Culture, Teen Culture, Peter Pan and Cultural Constructions of Childhood.
+Classes: Walt Disney in Film and Culture, Alfred Hitchcock, Film Noir, History of Television, Media and Presidential Elections, The Art and Business of Film in London, Peter Pan and Cultural Constructions of Childhood, Harry Potter.